 Considering the small construction, the Whirlwind SE71WR02 provides strong suction power.
 It’s convenient to move around the home, as it weighs just 4kg, and allows you to adjust the height of the floor head depending on the type of surface.

 A downside is that it only has a 1.5 litre capacity.
 This is relatively small for a cylinder vacuum, so you’ll need to empty it on a regular basis – especially as it has such strong suction power.
 It’s also more effective on hard floors (A rating) than carpets (D rating), although it provides decent all-round performance.

 Note: If you have a dog or cat, you can pay slightly more and buy a model that includes a Pet Turbo brush.

 If you’re looking for a Hoover under £100, then the Whirlwind SE71WR02 is an excellent choice.
 It’s powerful, compact and easy to manoeuvre around the home.
 While it has an RRP of £120, it’s often available for much less than this, which is why we’ve listed it as one of the best vacuums under £100.

 - Comes with a 2-in-1 crevice tool and dusting brush

 While the most expensive vacuum cleaners can cost over £300 – or even more for the priciest models – the best vacuum cleaners under £100 can match many more expensive models for performance.
 You need to be careful which model you choose though, as there are also plenty of sub-par vacuums in this price range.

-For all round performance, the Numatic Henry is probably the best option due to its large capacity, strong suction and reliability.
+For all round performance, the Numatic James is probably the best option due to its large capacity, strong suction and reliability.
 But, depending on whether you want a handheld, cordless, or upright, the other models on this list are all excellent choices.